Latest updates to voting at a polling station

 To vote at a polling station:

-- Go to the desk and tell the staff your name and address.
+- Go to the desk and tell the staff your name and address so they can find you on the electoral register.

 - If your ID is acceptable, they will give you your ballot paper.
 If you don’t have anyone with you and you need help filling in your ballot paper the Presiding Officer can help you.
 The Presiding Officer is the person in charge of the polling station.
 Access and support for disabled people.